Lombard Street riot: Background

 In the early decades of the 19th century, there were significant increases in the city's black population, as large numbers of freed and fugitive slaves immigrated to Philadelphia, which was a few miles north of the Mason-Dixon line.
-During the 25 years prior to the riots, the city's black population grew more than 50-percent.
+During the 25 years prior to the riots, the city's black population grew more than 50 percent.
 At the same time, there were increasing numbers of Irish immigrants who were also separated from the larger society by their insularity and Catholicism.

-There were periodic outbreaks of racial, ethnic, and religious violence among Irish Catholics, German Protestants, blacks, and even pacifist Quakers.
+There were periodic outbreaks of racial, ethnic, and religious violence between Irish Catholics, German Protestants, blacks, and even pacifist Quakers.
 These were the result of social and economic competition, especially between Irish Catholics and blacks, who were generally at the bottom of the social hierarchy.
 Many Irish refused to work on labor teams with blacks.
 According to one writer, Irish Catholics were often competitors for the lowest-paying, unskilled, and menial jobs, and they perceived the city's more successful black residents as flaunting their success, setting the stage for blacks to become targets for the Irish immigrants' frustration.

 Riot

-On the morning of August 1, 1842, a parade was held by over 1,000 members of the black Young Men's Vigilant Association on Philadelphia's Lombard Street between Fifth and Eighth streets in commemoration of the eighth anniversary of the end of slavery in the British West Indies.
+On the morning of August 1, 1842, a parade was held by over 1,000 members of the black Young Men's Vigilant Association on Philadelphia's Lombard Street between Fifth and Eighth streets in commemoration of the eighth anniversary of the emancipation of the British West Indies.
 As the paraders neared Mother Bethel Church, they were attacked by an Irish Catholic mob.
 The rioters moved west, setting fires and attacking firefighters and police as they went, heading for the home of African-American leader Robert Purvis.
 Purvis and his home were reportedly saved from the Irish mob solely by a Catholic priest's intervention.

 Requests to the mayor and police for protection initially led to the arrest of several of the victims and none of the rioters.
 Over three days of attacks, the Second African American Presbyterian Church (on St. Mary's Street near Sixth Street), the abolitionist Smith's Hall, and numerous homes and public buildings were looted, burned and mostly destroyed.
 The mayor had credible evidence of a plan to burn several local churches, which he ignored.
 Eventually, as the rioting began to subside, the local militia was brought in to restore order.